Gun law in the Czech Republic: Health clearance

-Applicant (license holder) must be cleared by his general practitioner as being fit to possess, carry and use a firearm.
+Applicant (authorization holder) must be cleared by his general practitioner in line with requirements precisely defined in the law.
 The health check includes probes into the applicant's anamnesis (i.e. medical history) and a complete physical screening (including eyesight, hearing, balance).
-The doctor may request examination by a specialist in case he deems it necessary to exclude illnesses or handicaps stated in the respective governmental regulation.
-Specialist medical examination is obligatory in case of illnesses and handicaps that restrict the ability to drive a car.
+The doctor shall request examination by a specialist (e.g. psych eval) in case it is necessary to exclude illnesses or handicaps stated in the respective governmental regulation.